 You have the right to help decide what medical care is best for you.
 By law, your health care providers must explain your health condition and treatment choices to you.

 To obtain your informed consent, your health care provider may talk with you about the treatment.
 Then you will read a description of it and sign a form.
 This is written informed consent.

 Or, your health care provider may explain a treatment to you.
 They will ask if you agree to have the treatment.
 Not all medical treatments require written informed consent.

-These medical procedures require you to give written informed consent:
+Medical procedures that require you to give written informed consent include:

 You should have enough information to make a decision about your treatment.
 Your health care provider should also make sure you understand the information.
-One way a health care provide can do this is to ask you to repeat the information back in your own words.
+One way a health care provider may do this is by asking you to repeat the information back in your own words.